alexkimin/FP-helpers/README.md

 # my_utilities

-Utility helper functions that I used when the project doesn't have underscore, lodash, ramda or recompose.
+Utility helper functions that I used when the project doesn't have underscore, lodash or ramda.

 ### Why?